Drupal 7 End of Life Is Extended to Give Businesses More Time to Shift

 Finally, Upgrade Drupal 7 to Drupal 9

-Note: on August 2022, it was revealed that the official support for version 9 of Drupal will also end on November 1, 2023, due to Symphony 4’s end of life.
-Thus, upgrading from Drupal 7 to Drupal 9 is no longer a good idea.
+Note: on August 2022, it was revealed that the official support for version 9 of Drupal will also end on November 1, 2023, due to Symphony 4’s end of life (EOL).
+Thus, the upgrade to Drupal 9 is no longer a good idea.
 We recommend waiting for the official Drupal 10 release, which is expected to occur ahead of Drupal 9's end of life.

 However, if you are using Drupal 8 (no longer supported), upgrading to Drupal 9 is still a prudent decision, since it will help you keep your website secure.
 Besides, upgrading from version 8 to 9 is fast and doesn’t require major investments.
 You will then be able to upgrade from version 9 to version 10 without much effort.